Damages: Contemptuous damages

 Contemptuous damages are a form of damage award available in some jurisdictions.
-They are similar to nominal damages awards, as they are given when the plaintiff's suit is trivial, used only to settle a point of honor or law.
-Awards are usually of the smallest amount, usually 1 cent or similar.
-In England, damages of one half penny were awarded in Dering v Uris and the case of the "spanking colonel" John Elliott Brooks.
+They are similar to nominal damages as they are given when the plaintiff's suit is trivial, used only to settle a point of honor or law.
+Awards are usually of the smallest denomination of currency, such as one cent or one half penny (as awarded in England in Dering v Uris and the case of the "spanking colonel" John Elliott Brooks).
 (Note: Brooks, who was actually a lieutenant-colonel rather than a full colonel (as well as a former mayor and a solicitor), sued IPC Newspapers after its Sunday People title accused him of being "a menace to young girls" by luring young women onto his cabin cruiser under the pretext that they would get to crew it and then assaulting them; one woman who appeared in the article said that Brooks had spanked her bare bottom thirty times.
-Brooks admitted that he was inviting women onto his boat in order to spank them, but denied beating them and insisted that they had given their full consent.)
-The key distinction is that in jurisdictions that follow the principle that the losing party pays for attorney fees, the claimant in a contemptuous damages case may be required to pay their own attorney fees.
+Brooks admitted that he was inviting women onto his boat for his personal enjoyment, spanking included, but denied beating them and insisted that they had given their full consent.)
+The key distinction between nominal and contemptuous damages is that in jurisdictions that follow the principle that the losing party pays the winner's legal fees, the losing claimant in a contemptuous damages case may be required to pay their own fees.
 Court costs are not awarded.

 Punitive damages (non-compensatory)

-Generally, punitive damages, which are also termed exemplary damages in the United Kingdom, are not awarded in order to compensate the plaintiff, but in order to reform or deter the defendant and similar persons from pursuing a course of action such as that which damaged the plaintiff.
+Generally punitive damages, termed exemplary damages in the United Kingdom, are not awarded in order to compensate the plaintiff but in order to reform or deter the defendant and similar persons from pursuing a course of action such as that which damaged the plaintiff.
 Punitive damages are awarded only in special cases where conduct was egregiously insidious and are over and above the amount of compensatory damages, such as in the event of malice or intent.
 Great judicial restraint is expected to be exercised in their application.
 In the United States punitive damages awards are subject to the limitations imposed by the due process of law clauses of the Fifth and Fourteenth Amendments to the United States Constitution.

 In England and Wales, exemplary damages are limited to the circumstances set out by Lord Devlin in the leading case of Rookes v.
 Barnard.
 They are: